sanskrit/sanskrit.github.io/content/groups/dyuganga/projects/schools/lat-am-settlement/3_location.md

 ## Paraguay
 - Fertile eastern half.
 Abundant water (riverine and underground).
+- Socially and economically conservative.
+Considered by folks from neighboring countries (also Americans, Europeans) as a "safe haven" to park their investments and futures.
+- Economic conservativism
   - Low taxes.
 No tax on foreign income.
-- Socially and economically conservative.
-Considered by folks from neighboring countries (also Americans, Europeans) as a "safe haven" to park their investments and futures.
+  - Few people own most of the land.
+  - Least subsidies, poor infrastructure development.
 - Recognizes "colonies" - Mennonite, Japanese etc.. colonies exist.
 - Hindus - small iskcon community is present.